Why Make Homemade Butter?

 This site is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for me to earn fees by linking to Amazon.com and affiliated sites.
 You will not pay any extra for these products and I’ll earn a small commission to help support this blog.

 How To Make Butter

 Try not to spend too much time pressing on the butter with your warm hands.
-As your hands warm the butter, it gets kind of melted.
+As your hands warm the butter, it will begin to melt.
 Next, you will rinse the remaining buttermilk out with cold water.
 As you run the cold water over the butter, lightly knead it with your fingers to rinse all of the buttermilk out.
 If you don’t get it all out, the butter will go rancid more quickly.